 WE DID IT ANYWAY

 Oh, I don’t know how.
-They change the constitution.
+We change the constitution.
 The Supreme Court reconsiders.
 We find some weird loophole in the 14th Amendment, and also the 1st Amendment.
-You reboot the universe with a magic ring.
+Reboot the universe with a magic ring.
 Whatever.

 As of 2017, about 10% of the nation’s students are in private schools, which makes 5.7 million students.
 That percentage has been declining slowly, with the loss mostly felt by Catholic schools.
 About a quarter of private school students attend nonsectarian schools.
 The rest attend religious schools.

-ENOUGH ABOUT RELIGIOUS KIDS, WE’RE HERE TO BAN PRIVATE SCHOOL FOR RICH PEOPLE
+ENOUGH ABOUT RELIGION, LET’S BAN PRIVATE SCHOOL FOR RICH PEOPLE

-About 2.5% of private school students are attending non-sectarian schools.
+About 2.5% of US students are attending non-sectarian schools.
 I don’t know where this 2.5% falls on the wealth spectrum, but give-or-take special programs and financial aid, yeah, let’s go ahead and assume that these kids are all pretty well-off financially.

 What happens if they all go into the public school system?

-The first thing is that scores, particularly math scores, will probably go up.
-Private schools underperform public schools on math tests, as argued in “The Public School Advantage.”
-This is also maybe confirmed by an international perspective, where Cuba (whose schools are all public, Castro nationalized all education) outperforms its entire region on math.
+The first thing is that scores for these students, particularly math scores, would probably go up.
+Private schools as a sector underperform public schools on math tests, as argued in detail by “The Public School Advantage.”

 At least in the US, I don’t think it’s particularly mysterious why scores would go up.
 The government surveys schools to see how much time they spend on various subjects.
 With the autonomy that private school purchases, these schools spend less time on math.

 Julie Halpert wrote a really phenomenal piece about public and private schools that catalogs some of what you might expect in a pure public system.
-The problem is that schools in the US are assigned by neighborhood, and wealthy people can pay to live in wealthy neighborhoods:
+Wealthy people can — and frequently do — use their money to create insanely privileged institutions within the public school system:

-If you put wealthy students from powerful families back in the public school system, the main thing you’d get is more wealthy public schools.
+If you put wealthy students from powerful families back in the public school system, the main thing you’d get is more ultra-wealthy public schools.
 It’s hard to see how poorer students benefit from that.

 And if that doesn’t work, wealthy parents who are sharing a district with poorer ones have another tool in their kit: they can secede, forming a newer, “higher performing” district: